 - The sale of shared ownership homes.
-Information on schemes can be found at http://www.helptobuyese.org.uk. - Offers to homeless households of non-secure Council tenancies in discharge of any duty owed under Part 6 of the Housing Act 1996.
+An internet search will show various websites adverting shared ownership homes for sale.
+Housing associations also advertise opportunities on their websites. - Offers to homeless households of non-secure Council tenancies in discharge of any duty owed under Part 6 of the Housing Act 1996. - Offers of tied accommodation (service tenancies or service licences) made to Council employees. - Referrals made to any private landlord for an assured shorthold tenancy made by the Council's Housing Options team.

-- Offers of tied accommodation (service tenancies or service licences) made to Council employees. - Referrals made to any private landlord for an assured shorthold tenancy made by the Council's Housing Options team. - Mutual exchanges between housing association and local authority tenants. - Any other situations, added by the Secretary of State through regulations, in which the allocation scheme will not apply.
+- Mutual exchanges between housing association and local authority tenants. - Any other situations, added by the Secretary of State through regulations, in which the allocation scheme will not apply.